Error analysis for a statistical finite element method: Statistical finite element methods

 This section describes the statFEM approach that is analysed in Section~\ref{sec:error-estimates} and discusses some extensions that are not covered by our analysis.
 We begin by defining the class of second-order elliptic PDE problems that are considered in this article.

-Let $d \in \N$ and $\Omega \subset \R^d$ be an open and bounded set which has a Lipschitz boundary $\partial \Omega$ (i.e., the boundary is locally the graph of a Lipschitz function).
-Throughout this article we assume that $\Omega$ satisfies an interior cone condition, which prohibits the existence of ``pinch'' points~\citep[e.g.,][Definition~3.6]{Wendland2005}.
-Occasionally we also require an assumption that $\partial \Omega$ be $C^k$ or $C^{k,\alpha}$, which means that its boundary can be interpreted locally as the graph of a function in $C^{k}(\R^{d-1})$ or in the Hölder space $C^{k,\alpha}(\R^d)$, for which see Section~\ref{sec:pde-regularity}.
-Let $\mathcal{L}$ be a second-order partial differential operator of the form
+Let $d \in \N$ and $\Omega \subset \R^d$ be an open and bounded set which satisfies an interior cone condition~\citep[e.g.,][Definition~3.6]{Wendland2005} and has a Lipschitz boundary $\partial \Omega$ (i.e., the boundary is locally the graph of a Lipschitz function).
+Occasionally we also require an assumption that $\partial \Omega$ be $C^k$ or $C^{k,\alpha}$, which means that its boundary can be interpreted locally as the graph of a function in $C^{k}(\R^{d-1})$ or in the Hölder space $C^{k,\alpha}(\R^d)$.
+Definitions of Hölder spaces and the smoothness of the domain can be found in Sections~\ref{sec:rkhs} and~\ref{sec:pde-regularity}.